Jon Stratton

-Jon Stratton is an Australian academic and scholar in the field of cultural studies.
-He has authored 11 sole books, edited five collections, and written over 80 journal articles.
-For over 25 years, he has been a media commentator in print, radio, and television.
+Jon Stratton is an Australian academic and scholar in the field of cultural studies, media studies and popular music studies.
+He has sole authored 14 books, co-edited four collections, co-edited three journal special issues and written over 80 book chapters and over 100 articles in fully refereed journals.
+For over 30 years, he has been a media commentator in print, radio, and television.

 Education and career

 Stratton studied European Literature, History of Ideas and Sociology as part of his first degree at Bradford University.
-He was a member of the Drama Society which functioned under the direction of the University Fellow in Theatre, Chris Parr.
+Stratton was a member of the Drama Society which functioned under the direction of the University Fellow in Theatre, Chris Parr.
 Stratton performed in many first-run productions of plays by early career playwrights, some of whom became important in British avant-garde theatre.
+These included David Edgar, Howard Brenton and Richard Crane who later was associate director of Brighton Theatre.

 Among the plays in which Stratton performed were David Edgar's The End (1972), a history of the Campaign for Nuclear Disarmament, Howard Brenton's Scott of the Antarctic (1971), also known as Scott of the Antarctic on Ice, and Richard Crane's Crippen: A Music-Hall Melodrama (1971), which the cast took to the Edinburgh Fringe Festival in the same year.